sfindeisen/pam_supair/README.md

 # pam_supair

-A PAM module that allows `su(1)` without typing a password between specified pairs of users.
-This is useful if you have a configuration where a single human user switches frequently between multiple system users to perform various tasks.
+A simple PAM module that allows `su(1)` without a password between specified pairs of users.

-pam_supair is a PAM module for use with `su(1)` that authenticates the user if and only if the current user and the target user form a pair that is allowed by the configuration.
-Multiple user pairs can be specified.

-Together with pam_xauth(8) this makes it easier to forward xauth keys between users.

 ## Example